The Ubuntu 18.04 release is the latest long-term support (LTS) of Ubuntu, the world’s most popular desktop Linux distro.

 - Overview of Snap apps

-The GNOME Shell Desktop
+Meet the GNOME Shell Desktop

 Of all the changes that make up 18.04 there’s only one that most people will care about: the new desktop environment.

-Following a well-received dry run in 17.10, the desktop change is now firmly set — Canonical CEO Mark Shuttleworth explained why Ubuntu dropped Unity last year if you’re curious — and for millions of users the Ubuntu 18.04 release will be their first taste of the modern GNOME desktop experience.
+Following a well-received dry run in Ubuntu 17.10, the desktop change is now firmly set — Canonical CEO Mark Shuttleworth explained why Ubuntu dropped Unity last year if you’re curious — and for millions of users the Ubuntu 18.04 release will be their first taste of the modern GNOME desktop experience.

 Admittedly this means if you tend to upgrade to a new Ubuntu release every 6 months then this “big change” is more of a big yawn.